 It can last anywhere between 10 days and several months.
 Regular hot compress and massage can help get rid of it faster.
 However, if it is large or persisting after 3-4 weeks, or is unsightly to you, consider surgery to get rid of it.

 Chalazia are not contagious.
 It forms due to an inflammation of a blocked meibomian gland in the eyelid.

 What type of doctor removes a chalazion?

-Chalazion surgery is best performed by an oculoplastic surgeon who is specialised in the eyelids.
+Chalazion treatment is best performed by an oculoplastic surgeon specialising in the eyelids.
 The operation is something that they are very familiar with.
 You are likely to have the best possible outcome under their care.
-Mr. Ayoub is ophthalmic oculoplastic surgeon and has vast experience in dealing with chalazion.
+Mr Ayoub is an ophthalmic oculoplastic surgeon and has vast experience in dealing with this issue.
 Book an appointment with him to have your chalazion removed.